bipinprasad/storm/docs/Docker-support.md

 | `storm.resource.isolation.plugin`         | set to `"org.apache.storm.container.docker.DockerManager"` to enable docker support                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | `storm.docker.allowed.images`             | A whitelist of docker images that can be used.
 Users can only choose a docker image from the list.
 | `storm.docker.image`                      | The default docker image to be used if user doesn't specify which image to use.
 And it must belong to the `storm.docker.allowed.images`
-| `supervisor.worker.launcher`              | Full path to the worker-launcher executable.
-Details explained at [How to set up worker-launcher](#how-to-set-up-worker-launcher)
 | `storm.docker.cgroup.root`                | The root path of cgroup for docker to use.
 On RHEL7, it should be "/sys/fs/cgroup".
 | `storm.docker.cgroup.parent`              | --cgroup-parent config for docker command.
 It must follow the constraints of docker commands.
 The path will be made as absolute path if it's a relative path because we saw some weird bugs ((the cgroup memory directory disappears after a while) when a relative path is used.
 | `storm.docker.readonly.bindmounts`        | A list of read only bind mounted directories.